 The process for filing an uninsured motorist claim is similar to a normal car accident insurance claim, with one exception: you are filing the claim against your own insurance company instead of against the at-fault driver’s company.
 You will still need to provide the necessary documentation, including a police report, statements from witnesses, medical records, and proof of expenses you have incurred as a result of the accident.
 If you and your insurance company cannot agree on a settlement, you cannot file a lawsuit against the company even though you would be able to so in a normal car accident claim.
 Instead, you will be forced to go to arbitration, where a neutral third party arbitrator will review the case and decide which side wins.

 If you have been injured in an accident with an uninsured motorist, do not accept a settlement from your insurance company prior to speaking with an attorney.
 An insurance company may attempt to get you to agree to a very low offer in order to quickly resolve the case.
-But, it’s imperative you make sure the settlement you accept will cover all of your expenses related to the accident.
+But, it’s imperative you make sure the settlement you accept will cover all of your expenses related to the vehicle accident.
 An attorney can help you calculate the cost of medical expenses, lost wages, and property damage that occurred as a result of the accident.

 If You’ve Been Injured By An Uninsured Motorist…